 This is the most important figure, especially in the case of a company with no revenue.
 It is figured by adding up all the cash outlays the company makes every month.
 For example, this will include salaries, rent, utilities, supplies, software subscriptions and so on.
 If a company has no revenue, the operating expense figure is the same as the gross burn rate.
 The operating expenses may be averaged over several months or the most recent month may be used.

-Another way to figure gross burn rate is to start with the cash on hand figure at the beginning of the month or a period of several months.
-The cash on hand figure for the end of the period is subtracted from this.
+Another way to figure gross burn rate is to start with the cash on-hand figure at the beginning of the month or a period of several months.
+The cash on-hand figure for the end of the period is subtracted from this.
 The result is divided by the number of months in the period to produce the monthly gross burn rate.

 If a company has any revenue, the operating expenses can be subtracted from revenue to find its operating profit.
 In a typical startup, this figure will be a negative number.
 The operating profit figure is the same as the net burn rate.
 Net burn rate will be a smaller number than gross burn rate, since revenue is subtracted from the gross burn rate.

-The business’s cash on hand consists of all its bank deposits, petty cash, negotiable securities and other liquid assets.
-It’s not strictly necessary to know cash on hand to calculate burn rate.
+The business’s cash on-hand consists of all its bank deposits, petty cash, negotiable securities and other liquid assets.
+It’s not strictly necessary to know cash on-hand to calculate burn rate.
 However, the main reason for calculating burn rate is to help entrepreneurs and investors understand how long in terms of months it will take for the company to run out of cash.
 To do this requires knowing how much cash the business has today.

-Dividing cash on hand by the burn rate gives the number of months before the business runs out of cash.
+Dividing cash on-hand by the burn rate gives the number of months before the business runs out of cash.
 This number is called the cash runway.
 As an example, if a company has $100,000 in cash and is spending $10,000 a month, its cash runway is 10 months.
 After that time, barring corrective action, the company will be out of business.

 Managing Burn Rate

 Venture capitalists and business managers monitor burn rate and try to manage it so the company begins producing positive cash flow before it runs out of cash.
 The urgency – or lack thereof – for getting control of the burn rate reflects the strategy of a business.
 Wall Street paid close attention to Amazon’s burn rate during its early years.
-Today the corporation has a market capitalization of more than $1 trillion.

 Generate (More) Revenue